eira-fransham/troubles.md/content/posts/i-triple-equals.md

                (i32.const 0xffa00000))
 ```

-All other tests were succeeding, but doing a bitwise cast from integer to float and visa-versa was failing.
+All other tests were succeeding, but doing a bitwise cast from integer to float and vice-versa was failing.
 Furthermore, these tests all succeeded on x86_64 (i.e. when compiled for 64-bit), they only failed on x86 (i.e. when compiled for 32-bit).
 Lastly, the difference between the expected value and the received value was only one bit.
-Instead of returning a float with the bit pattern `0x7fa000000` it would return `0x7fe000000` instead.
+Instead of returning a float with the bit pattern `0x7fa00000` it would return `0x7fe00000` instead.
 If you've worked with NaNs before, you might have noticed something:

 ```
 Expected: 0b11111111010000000000000000000000000